-It’s like stuffing my bra with toilet paper.
-It looks good from far, but it sure doesn’t feel good to grab!
+It’s like stuffing my bra with toilet paper – it looks good from far, but it sure doesn’t feel good to grab!

 And now, let’s dig into the guts and the glory of matching patterns!

-Neutrals are by far the easiest and can be incorporated INTO other colour families.
+When it comes to the wild world of colour, neutrals are by far the easiest and can be incorporated INTO other colour families.

-- Neutrals can range from white and brown to gray and black and everything in between!
+- neutrals can range from white and brown to gray and black and everything in between

 Pastels are the softies of the bunch.